Fundraiser started by family of Scotlandville teenager who was shot getting off bus

 In the GoFundMe post, Cornish spoke about how devastating this is for the family, especially her sister.

-"Anthony was her only child, her entire world, and this shattered her," she said.
+"Anthony was her only child, her entire world, and this has shattered her," she said.

 Family, friends, and community leaders also attended a memorial on Friday to pay respect and celebrate the memory of the teenager.